SilverMarcs/fast-autocomplete/README.md

 # fast-autocomplete

-A simple **Create React App** frontend that connects with a backend **Django** server to provide an efficient Autocomplete Suggestion System.
+A simple frontend that connects with a backend server to provide an efficient Autocomplete Suggestion System.
-This is similar to ones we have on our phones.
+This is similar to ones we have on our phones.<br>

+Stack used:
+- **Django** for backend server
+- **Create React App** for frontend
+- **ChakraUI** for styling

 Note: Extensive input validation has not been implemented yet.